I2SL/Onboarding/README.md

 # Setup and installation

-- install [git](https://git-scm.com/downloads) on your local machine
+To work with github you'll first have to install [git](https://git-scm.com/downloads) on your local machine.

 # Lessons